What are the general requirements to participate?

 What is involved in each sampling tier, and what level of time and personnel is required?

 The CrustNet protocol is divided into a tiered system based on effort and commitment.
-There is a short description here, but please see the Tier Calculator to get a sense of the effort level for each decision.
+There is a short description here, but please see the Effort Calculator to get a sense of the effort level for each decision.

 Researchers conducting Tier 2 and/or Tier 3 components must maintain their site for at least 3 years and be willing to fund the infrastructure and implementation required.